2nd Amendment of

 I can understand why people want to have totally free access to weapons.
 There are multiple reasons.

-So it is a tricky thing to come up with laws that will significantly reduce public and private massacres and yet preserve the vision of the founding fathers (understanding that they could not have envisioned the weapons available today --- but trying to put oneself in their shoes).
+So it is a tricky thing to come up with U.S. gun laws that will significantly reduce public-place and private-place massacres and yet preserve the vision of the founding fathers (understanding that they could not have envisioned the weapons available today --- but trying to put oneself in their shoes).

 Certainly there must be some people of the caliber of the founding fathers in this nation today, and every day.